 Official Metric Details:

-The official metric combines three subscores.
-A, L, and C.
+The official metric combines two subscores.
+A,and L,

 Subscore1: arg ( unnormalized)

 For the event argument extraction sub-score for a document d we use the linear function argd= TPEAE(d)-βFPEAE(d) for some parameter β, where TRFR true and false positives are defined as above.
 Intuitively, this corresponds to a model where the user of an EAEL system derives utility 1 from a TPEAE and loses utility β from an FPEAE.
 Note that this matches the score used in 2015 but differs from the F-measure-based score used in 2014.
 We will continue to report the F-based metric as an independent diagnostic measure of extraction performance (ignoring linking).